PyrazinamideOther Names: PZA Drug Class: Opportunistic Infections and Coinfections

 - Store pyrazinamide tablets in a well-closed container at room temperature, 59°F to 86°F (15°C to 30°C).

-- Safely throw away pyrazinamide that is no longer needed or expired (out of date).
+- Throw away pyrazinamide that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep pyrazinamide and all medicines out of reach of children.